-As committed, the PST is being re-implemented April 1, 2013, with all permanent exemptions.
-For businesses, the new legislation will be clearer and easier to administer than the original legislation, helping simplify business compliance and reduce costs.
+As committed, the PST was re-implemented April 1, 2013, with all permanent exemptions.
+For businesses, the new legislation is clearer and easier to administer than the original legislation, helping simplify business compliance and reduce costs.

-Significant progress is being made between government and unions under the Cooperative Gains Mandate.
+Significant progress has been made between government and unions under the Cooperative Gains Mandate.
 The mandate provides the opportunity for employers and unions to find creative solutions to negotiate modest wage increases funded from savings within existing budgets, not adding costs to taxpayers and ratepayers, and not sacrificing services.
-Currently, about two-thirds of the people working in the B.C. public sector now have tentative or ratified agreements settled under the 2012 Cooperative Gains Mandate.
+Currently, almost three-quarters of the people working in the B.C. public sector now have tentative or ratified agreements settled under the 2012 Cooperative Gains Mandate.